 Whom this programme is for

-In the first instance, this programme is for students studying on Dependent and Student passes whose home language is not English or another language taught in school.
+In the first instance, this programme is for students studying on Dependent and Student passes whose home language that is not English or another language taught in school.
 On a case-by-case basis, this programme may also be extended to Singaporean Citizens or Singaporean Permanent residents who have been exempted from the MOE Language policy and who have a home language which is not English, Chinese, Malay or Tamil, or students who have MOE approval to study a Mother Tongue–in–lieu provided that they are of at least an intermediate level and not a beginner in that language.

 Teachers of Home Languages

 We endeavour to find Home Language teachers who are experienced with different levels of language ability in the classroom.
 Teachers are encouraged to use a variety of differentiation strategies, often engaging students in self- or group-directed project work or by utilising the abundant range of authentic Home Language resources found on the Internet.
 Our Home Language teachers also maintain student interest by engaging in active learning.
-Students will be encouraged to share their thoughts and opinions, and engage in learning activities which stretch them and encourage linguistic and cognitive growth.
+Students will be encouraged to share their thoughts and opinions, and engage in learning activities that stretch them and encourage linguistic and cognitive growth.
 Students will also be encouraged to engage in cultural activities, to promote stronger connections to their home country.
-In addition, the Home Language teachers will use material to interest the students and to motivate them to continue studying their Home Language.
+In addition, the Home Language teachers will use the material to interest the students and to motivate them to continue studying their Home Language.